Admissions and how to apply

 Graduate School: 1829

-5. Transcripts: Submit official transcripts by mail from all previous institutions.
-International students have additional transcript requirements.
+5. Transcripts: Submit official transcripts electronically or by mail from all previous institutions.
+International students have additional transcript requirements (see below).

 What is an official transcript?
 An official transcript is a university's certified statement of your academic record.
 The official paper transcript is printed on security sensitive paper and contains the university seal and signature of the University Registrar.
 The official electronic transcript is a PDF secured by a digital certificate from an approved transcript service provider.
 Personal copies of academic records will be considered unofficial.
-These copies may be submitted, pending receipt of the official transcript.
 If the final transcript does not reflect the degree earned (including the date awarded), certification must be provided in the form of a diploma or a letter from the Registrar certifying this information.

 Domestic transcripts — The Graduate School requires an official transcript from each institution that you have attended or are currently attending.
 Applicants are required to submit all undergraduate, graduate, and professional academic records.